xuChenSJTU/SIGNNAP-master-online/README.md

 # CGNN-master-online
- This is a Pytorch implementation of our paper "On the Stabilitiy and Identifiability of Node Representations for Graphs"

-# CGNN-master
 **This is a Pytorch implementation of our paper "On the Stability and Identifiability of Node Representations for Graphs"**
-**Codes of baselines are also provided here.**

 **1. Datasets:**
 We use four banchmarks: Pubmed, Facbook, Coauthor-CS, Coauthor-Phy.
 Amazon-Computer and Amazon-Photo